Learn how to make an impossible card, whether you’re cutting it out by hand or with a cutting machine, using these easy impossible card templates.

 So let me show you how to make this unusual Impossible Card!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-Materials for the Impossible Card
+Materials to Make an Impossible Card

 How to Make the Impossible Card

-First, download my impossible card templates or the Fabulous Birthday Card from my free resource library (you can get a password for it at the bottom of this page).
 If you’re going to cut the card out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 If you use the Fabulous Birthday Card, note that it comes in two sizes — A2 and 5×7.
-In this tutorial I am making the 5×7 version, but the instructions are the same for the A2 version.
+In this tutorial, I am making the 5×7 version, but the instructions are the same for the A2 version.

 Note for cutting machine users: This one layer needs to be set to score.
 So either set that layer to score (see graphic above) or delete it entirely.
 If you convert that layer to score, you also need to attach it to the base layer.
 Be sure to ungroup first!
 If you’re not sure how to score or how to set layers to score, please read my Cricut Scoring Tools & Tips tutorial.